typedb/typedb/docs/pages/docs/5-migrating-data/migrating-json.md

 * create templated Graql to map the data to the schema.
 Approach each JSON file as though you were inserting a single query, taking care that there are not more than one `match` or `insert` commands in your template.
 * invoke the Grakn migrator through the shell script or Java API.

 {% include note.html content="JSON Migration makes heavy use of the Graql templating language.
-You will need a foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more." %}
+You will need a foundation in Graql templating before continuing, so please read through our [migration langauge documentatino](../migrating-data/migration-language) to find out more." %}

 ### Looping over a JSON array